DHTMLX/docs-todolist/docs/guides/task_operations.md

 ### Copy and paste

-The quickest way to copy and paste a task is use the [copyItem()] method.
+The quickest way to copy and paste a task is use the [copyTask()] method.
 For that, it is necessary to pass the following parameters to the method:
 - the ID of the task that you want to copy and paste
 - the ID of the target task where the copied task should be pasted
 - another two parameters (**parent** and **reverse**) are optional